soney/ProgramsInformationPeople/_sources/Assessments/assigmentcourseone.rst

    animals the same amount of time to arrive at home."""
-         self.assertEqual(num_vowels, 80, "Testing that num_vowels is a number that contains the correct elements.") self.assertEqual(story, og_story, "Testing that story is still the original string assigned.") self.assertIn('for', self.getEditorText(), "Testing your code (Don't worry about actual and expected values)."
+         self.assertEqual(num_vowels, 80, "Testing that num_vowels is a number that contains the correct elements.") self.assertEqual(story, og_story, "Testing that story is still the original string assigned.") self.assertIn('for', self.getEditorText(), "Testing your code (Don't worry about actual and expected values.)")

    myTests().main()